Political issues

 Concluding of the bilateral agreements should be the basis for establishing cooperation between the two countries.

-Positive development of Ukraine-Tanzania cooperation has also been observed within the framework of international organizations, in particular through mutual support of the candidatures within the United Nations system.
+Positive development of Ukraine-Tanzania cooperation has also been observed within the framework of international organizations, through mutual support of the candidatures within the United Nations system.

 The leadership of Tanzania, particularly at the highest level, has repeatedly expressed its support for the sovereignty and territorial integrity of Ukraine.

-Ukraine and Rwanda do not have diplomatic missions in Kyiv and Kigali respectively.
+Ukraine and Malawi do not have diplomatic missions in Kyiv and Lilongwe, respectively.

-Positive development of Ukraine-Rwanda cooperation has also been observed within the framework of international organizations, in particular through mutual support of the candidatures within the United Nations system.
+Positive development of cooperation between Ukraine and Malawi is also observed within international organizations.
+In particular, it can be traced through mutual support of the candidatures within the United Nations system.

-The leadership of Rwanda, particularly at the highest level, has repeatedly expressed its support for the sovereignty and territorial integrity of Ukraine.
+The leadership of Malawi, in particular at the highest and highest levels, has repeatedly expressed support for the sovereignty and territorial integrity of Ukraine.
+The Malawian side is actively involved in the implementation of the "Peace Formula" initiative of the President of Ukraine Volodymyr Zelenskyy.

 The Union of the Comoros recognized Ukraine as an independent state on July 23, 1993.
 The diplomatic relations were established through exchange of diplomatic notes on the same day.